Enabling Advanced Land Cover Analytics: An Integrated Data Extraction Pipeline for Predictive Modeling with the Dynamic World Dataset: Interesting Research Avenues

 \section{Interesting Research Avenues}

-Our current pipeline is primarily structured to handle LULC satellite images.
-However, a potential enhancement to this study would be to expand the pipeline's capabilities to seamlessly process various other types of satellite imagery, each encoding different information.
+Our current pipeline is primarily structured to handle Dynamic World satellite images.
+In future studies, we hope to include other LULC datasets.
+Another potential enhancement to this study would be to expand the pipeline's capabilities to seamlessly process various other types of satellite imagery, each encoding different information.
 In this case, the output would contain multiple customizable information layers, providing a more comprehensive and tailored analysis.

 For instance, in our urbanization prediction case study, incorporating nighttime lights imagery could prove valuable in identifying urban areas and monitoring their growth patterns.
 Other relevant data sources could include surface temperature measurements, air quality indices, cloud coverage maps, or wildlife distribution data.
 By integrating these diverse information layers, our analysis could gain deeper insights and produce more accurate and holistic predictions.